openmoh/openmohaa/README.md

 - On a multi-user system, each user will have their own configuration file
 - It doesn't overwrite the existing MOHAA configuration in the MOHAA installation directory.

+Note that the configuration file isn't created nor written automatically on a dedicated server (**omohaaded**).

 ### Game selection

 **Medal of Honor: Allied Assault Spearhead** and **Medal of Honor: Allied Assault Breakthrough** are supported in OpenMoHAA using the `com_target_game` variable.
 To play an expansion, append the following command-line arguments to the executable: